Chaka Seisay

 Chaka Seisay known professionally as Chak La Rock is an American rapper, singer, songwriter, producer and DJ.
 He is the lead singer and founding member of urban soul rock music collective 'Frank Ernest'.
 He is one of Sweden's first professional hip hop artists.

 Career

 1987-1989

 During the late 1980s and early 1990s, he formed the Stockholm based hip hop duo Sure Shot Groove with MC Stranger.

-Sure Shot Groove recorded with Swemix, a hot bed for the budding musical talents that would dominate the Swedish music scene throughout the 1990s and bring American style hip hop in to the mainstream of Swedish popular music.
+Sure Shot Groove was recorded at Swemix, a place where young musicians could hone their skills.
+These musicians would go on, to the Swedish music scene in the 1990s and bring American-style hip hop into the mainstream of Swedish music.

 In 1989, Sure Shot Groove release the single We'll Never Fess and the 12 inch single Rhymes Are Flowing.

 1990s

 In 1992, he appeared regularly on 'Clubhopping' a dance/hip hop music program on Swedish television network ZTV hosted by Rob'n'Raz.

 In 1993, he appeared in the Daniel Fridell film 'Sökarna'.

 He became a sought-after DJ in the mid-1990s organizing popular hip hop/soul and r&b clubs in Stockholm and rapidly scoring gigs around Europe.